 UPDATE #3: No, this is not a sponsored post.
 (I’ve been asked by more than a few people if big pharma paid me!)

 When I asked you guys if you’d like to know my stance on the Covid-19 vaccine, including what my scientist husband thinks, I didn’t predict the massive response.
-I read all 250+ of your emails, some of which included ten or more questions that you wanted answered!
+I read all 250+ of your emails, some of which included ten or more questions!